Thom1729/SublimeSyntaxSelector/README.md

 ### `show_hidden_syntaxes`: boolean (default: `false`)

-If `true`, show all loaded syntax definitions.
+If `true`, show all syntax definitions.
 If `false`, do not show hidden syntax definitions.

 ### `preview_on_highlight`: boolean (default: `true`)